d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 5.5.3

-Released 29 September 2018
+Released 29 September 2018.

-- compiled on macOS Mojave official release by Xcode 10, supports Dark Mode
+- supports macOS Mojave and the new Dark Mode
 - no logging, minimum or full logging enable/disable in user config
 - bugfixes

 ## Version 5.5.0

-Released 8 sept 2018.
+Released 8 September 2018.

 This is a maintenance release.
 The following changes are applied: